Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} P &= \alpha\etabi\cdot\nabla\theta = \alpha\mathbf{f}\cdot\nabla\theta\nonumber\\ &+ \alpha\left[\left(\frac{\partial w}{\partial y} - \frac{\partial v}{\partial z} - \frac{v}{r}\right)\frac{\partial\theta}{\partial x} + \left(\frac{\partial u}{\partial z} - \frac{\partial w}{\partial x} + \frac{u}{r}\right)\frac{\partial\theta}{\partial y} + \left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y} - \frac{u\tan\left(\varphi\right)}{r}\right)\frac{\partial\theta}{\partial z}\right]. \end{align} \]

 The quantity obtained in this way is denoted by $P_i$.
-Then you get
+Then one obtains

-In a hydrostatic atmosphere one can use Eq.
-(15.155) transform the vertical derivatives into the p-system:
+In a hydrostatic atmosphere, one can transform the vertical derivatives in Eq.
+(15.155) into the p-system:

 \[ \begin{align} P_i &= -gf\frac{\partial\theta}{\partial p} - g\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y} - \frac{u\tan\left(\varphi\right)}{a}\right)\frac{\partial\theta}{\partial p} + g\left[\frac{\partial v}{\partial p}\frac{\partial\theta}{\partial x} - \frac{\partial u}{\partial p}\frac{\partial\theta}{\partial y}\right]\tag{15.156}\label{eq:pot_vort_approx_hydrostat} \end{align} \]

-If you transform the horizontal derivatives with Eq.
-(12.7) follows a generalized vertical coordinate $\mu$
+If one transforms the horizontal derivatives here onto a generalized vertical coordinate $\mu$ with Eq.
+(12.7), it follows

 \[ \begin{align} \frac{P_i}{g} &= \dotsc\newvline_\mu - \left(\frac{\partial\mu}{\partial x}\right)_z\frac{\partial v}{\partial \mu}\frac{\partial\theta}{\partial p} + \left(\frac{\partial\mu}{\partial y}\right)_z\frac{\partial u}{\partial \mu}\frac{\partial\theta}{\partial p} + \frac{\partial v}{\partial p}\frac{\partial\theta}{\partial\mu}\left(\frac{\partial\mu}{\partial x}\right)_z - \frac{\partial u}{\partial p}\frac{\partial\theta}{\partial \mu}\left(\frac{\partial\mu}{\partial y}\right)_z, \end{align} \]